 SND and the Swedish School of Library and Information Science hold a course in data management

-After a gratifying first run it is time for the second edition of the course “Research Data: Accessibility, Management and Cooperation”.
+After a gratifying first run it is time for the second edition of the course “Research data: accessibility, management, collaboration”.
 The course is a collaboration between SND and the Swedish School of Library and Information Science at the University of Borås, and aims to educate university staff in topics concerning research data and data management in order to meet with current and upcoming demands.
 A large part of the education takes place online, but there will be physical meetings at Karolinska Institutet in Stockholm.

 Stefan Ekman at SND has been involved in developing the course and is also one of the course teachers.
 He explains that the course is meant to promote active learning instead of traditional classroom lectures.